oksuriini/i3block-disable-DPMS/README.md

 For command line, you should use your own scripts directory.
 Interval should be left to once, as with integer script would be run every interval of that integer.

+## Usage

+If block says "DPMS is Enabled", it is enabled, and on click it will be disabled.
+If block says "DPMS is Disabled", it is disabled, and on click it will be enabled.